 Rules are simple.
 A hundred players land on an island with a purpose to be the last to survive.
 They can search the area, trying to find useful things like weapons and materials to create their own building site.
 To avoid camping strategy and prevent participants from trying to hide in one place, there is the Storm - a zone that deals damage to everyone outside of it.
 The Circle is constantly shrinking to narrow the playable area down and force players to stay inside and face each other.

 Fortnite is a heavily skill-based survival game with a lot of unlockable content.
-Player needs to level up his account, in order to unlock all of its features.
+The player needs to level up his account, in order to unlock all of its features.
 There are two ways of climbing.

 How does Fortnite leveling work?

 You advance either by gathering experience points or leveling up your Battle Pass Tiers.